 Progress on trash reduction has been slow, but growing.
 Past efforts to install trash traps in the District and charge fees on plastic bags in DC and Montgomery County are notable.
 Stepped up efforts by local jurisdictions to reach goals set in trash reduction plans required by federal law (due to the extreme nature of the problem here) should soon produce more substantial results.
 This includes new laws to prohibit the use of plastic foam (a.k.a.
 Styrofoam) as food and beverage containers (effective January 1, 2016 in the District and Montgomery County, and July 1, 2016 in Prince George’s County).
 The proliferation of beverage containers in river trash is a major problem yet to be addressed.
 Environmental advocates have started to take action to reduce beverage containers through legislation; however, these efforts have been unsuccessful thus far.
 Non-floatable trash is also a significant problem; AWS trash monitoring at Nash Run shows 70% of trash by count is non-floatable.
-More work needs to be done to address this larger problem likely through enforcement of illegal dumping and littering or lifestyle change.
+More work needs to be done to address this larger problem likely through enforcement of illegal dumping and littering or lifestyle and landscape change.
 Our food packing lifestyle could be changed so that food wrappers (chip bags, etc.) will not be discarded.
-In 2017 AWS recognized significant effort that Prince George’s County started to reduce the amount of trash.
-This boosted the score in “Solid plan to remove trash in MS4,” “Funding,” and “Implementation.”
-However, several laws introduced in Maryland to reduce trash seem NOT working.
-This downgraded the score for “Regulation for behavior change.”
+Our landscape has been slowly changing to infiltrate stormwater into ground.
+It is stormwater runoff that carry trash to streams.
+In the long run the landscape change will help reduce trash in streams significantly.

-The amount of dissolved oxygen (DO) has been steadily improving in all three sections of the river except in very recent years.
-The sharp drop in 2013 seems to be because of weather patterns (See Precipitation Impact for more information) that was not favorable to DO.
-There were many intense rainfall events that regularly caused Combined Sewer Overflow events in downstream DC in both 2013 and 2014.
+The amount of dissolved oxygen (DO) has been steadily improving in all three sections of the river except in recent years.
+The sharp drop in 2013 seems to be because of weather patterns that was not favorable to DO.
+There were many intense rainfall events that regularly caused Combined Sewer Overflow events in downstream DC in 2013.
 The CSO events dump raw sewage mixed with rainwater into the river when it rains heavily.
 The discharge includes organic matter which will later be decomposed by bacteria.
 The decomposition consumes oxygen in the water.
 See the example graph below that shows how DO changes in an intense rainfall.

 Because the CSO discharge is churned up, the discharge itself has high DO values.
 As the time passes by, decomposition will proceed and it consumes oxygen in the water resulting in prolonged low DO values.

-However, very dry weather also reduces the amount of oxygen especially in a tidal river.
+Very dry weather also reduces the amount of oxygen especially in a tidal river.
 Rainfalls with moderate intensity with no CSO events will bring oxygen-rich water into the tidal river.
 Without these oxygen supply during very dry weather, the amount of oxygen tend to become low.
-This seemed to have happened in 2016.
-The upstream portions of the tidal river (MD Anacostia and Upper DC Anacostia) had relatively low DO values in 2016.
-The most downstream portion of the river (Lower DC Anacostia) is influenced by oxygen-rich Potomac River water and tend to have higher DO values.

 Because the MD Anacostia (Section 1) receives oxygen-rich water from two large tributaries -- the Northwest and the Northeast Branches -- DO tends to be higher than in the DC portion (green and purple line/dots in the graph).

 DC Water (formerly DC WASA) broke ground in October 2011 on the $2.6 billion Clean Rivers Project (CSO Long Term Control Plan) to control sewer overflows.
-The Anacostia River will see benefits from the project starting in 2018.
-The current schedule has the Blue Plains and Anacostia River Tunnels in service in March 2018, at which time the combined sewer overflows to the Anacostia River will be reduced by 81 percent.
+The Blue Plains and Anacostia River Tunnels came online in March 2018.
+DC Water reported in March 2019 that the tunnels reduced 90% of the combined sewer overflows to the Anacostia River.
 Further, the project will reduce combined sewer overflows by 98 percent at completion in 2022.
 Both DC sections will then see significant improvement in DO levels.
-However, by improving existing infrastructure and maintaining it better, DC Water already reduced 40% of CSO by 2009 and 60% of it by 2011.

 According to a study conducted by AWS and Charles Hagedorn of Virginia Tech University, funded in part by Chesapeake Bay Trust (CBT), approximately 70 percent of fecal bacteria from Maryland is attributed to wildlife.
 Approximately 7-8 % of fecal bacteria is from canine.
 Feces excreted on impervious surfaces by birds, squirrels, raccoons, deer, mice, rats, etc. is washed away by rainfall and is carried into streams.
 Though the largest source of fecal bacteria may be wildlife, its transport to the river is caused by the impervious surfaces we have created.
 In natural settings, wildlife feces tend to decompose on site and most rainwater infiltrates into the ground and will not cause fecal bacteria pollution in streams.